chinhung/pointwave/README.md

     .complete();
 ```

-Even more, the intention would be more clear if we named the decorator functions appropriately:
+Even more, the intention would be more clear if the decorator functions were named appropriately:
 ```java
 Function withDecorator1 = decoratee -> decorator1Factory.create(decoratee, param1);
 Function withDecorator2 = decoratee -> Decorator2.createInstance(decorated, param2);